-2. Using the trimmer adjustment tool, adjust the R144 (p.
-37) ILS adjust potentiometer on the main board until the position of the positioner changes as linearly as possible as a function of the input voltage.
+2. Adjust the R39 (p.
+36) linearization potentiometer on the E-801 sensor submodule by using the trimmer adjustment tool so that the position of the positioner changes as linearly as possible as a function of the input voltage.

-Adjusting the ILS adjust potentiometer also changes the sensor gain.
+Adjusting the linearization potentiometer also changes the sensor gain.